React

 Design Patterns That Transformed My React Code

-A collection of React patterns I use daily: Compound Components, Custom Hooks, State Machines, and more.
-Practical examples from real projects.
+A practical guide to React patterns I use daily: Compound Components, Custom Hooks, State Machines, Context architecture, and more, with real-world examples.

 3 min read